badimirzai/robotics-verifier-cli/README.md

 - A non-zero exit code is returned if any `ERROR` is present
 - Output is deterministic and explainable

-This makes RoboStack safe to use in:
+This makes RoboStack suitable for:
 - CI pipelines
 - Design checklists
 - Automated BOM validation